7 Inspiring Startups Combining Architecture and Tech

-The definition of an architecture startup has drastically changed over the last few decades.
+The definition of an architecture and tech startup has drastically changed over the last few decades.
 Young enterprises trying to break into the AEC industry today are diverse, working across technologies and scales, and are using innovative business models.

 Over the last decade the AEC industry has seen an emergence of multidisciplinary, tech-savvy firms that are changing the way we design, build and collaborate.
 These ambitious enterprises are tackling an array of issues that often hamper progress and growth, whether it’s through streamlining workflows, using new media tools or experimenting with new construction methods.